Hudson's FTM Resource Guide

 Introduction

 The term "binding" refers to the process of flattening one's breast tissue in order to create a male-appearing chest.
-The type of materials and methods used for successful binding will vary depending on the size of a guy's chest and the overall build of his body.
+The type of materials and methods used for successful binding will vary depending on the size of one’s chest and the overall build of one's body.

 Back to the Top